モロッコ

 Between blue and red

-Sand, stones, and voices overlap
+Sand, stones, and voices layer together

-A landscape not defined by color rises
+A landscape that is not a color rises

 Signature points